-SECTION 9.50910 YARD SETBACK EXCEPTIONS
+SECTION 9.510 YARD SETBACK EXCEPTIONS

-- (a) No building shall be erected on a lot which abuts a street having only a portion of its required right-of-way (ROW) dedicated, unless the yard setbacks are increased to accommodate the required ROW, plus the required yard setback. - (b) The Planning Commission may require additional setbacks, street right-of-way dedications, and street improvements for development projects which are required to be submitted for review and approval. - (c) The Planning Commission may reduce the required yard setbacks for special and unusual site conditions, in conformance with Section 9.252, Variances, where compliance with the setback provisions of this Code would create an undue or unnecessary hardship.
+- (a) No building shall be erected on a lot which abuts a street having only a portion of its required right-of-way (ROW) dedicated, unless, the yard setbacks are increased to accommodate the required ROW plus the required yard setback. - (b) The Planning Commission may require additional setbacks, street right-of-way dedications and street improvements for development projects which are required to be submitted for review and approval. - (c) The Planning Commission may reduce the required yard setbacks for special and unusual site conditions in conformance with Section 9.252, Variances where compliance with the setback provisions of this Code would create an undue or unnecessary hardship.

-SECTION 9.5104 DRAINAGEWAY SETBACKS
+SECTION 9.511 DRAINAGEWAY SETBACKS

 - (a) The shore of Dexter Reservoir and any year-round flowing streams shall have a minimum setback of 25 feet from the top of each bank.
 Additional setbacks may be required for riparian areas and wetlands existing along the shore of Dexter Reservoir and such streams.
-Alteration of these areas by grading or placement of structures or impervious surfaces is prohibited unless approved by the City in accordance with the procedures of city ordinances and state law.
-For purposes of drainageway setbacks, a fence is not considered a structure, and may be permitted within the drainageway setback.
-Fencing standards still apply as listed in Section 9.528(c) - (b) All other drainageways and watercourses identified as significant by the City shall have a setback of 15 feet from the center of the drainageway.
+Alteration of these areas by grading or placement of structures or impervious surfaces is prohibited unless approved by the City in accordance with the procedures of city ordinances and state law. - (b) All other drainageways and watercourses identified as significant by the City shall have a setback of 15 feet from the center of the drainageway.
 Additional setbacks may be required for identified wetlands.
 Alteration of these areas by grading or placement of structures or impervious surfaces is prohibited unless approved by the City in accordance with the procedures of city ordinances and state law.
-For purposes of drainageway setbacks, a fence is not considered a structure, and may be permitted within the drainageway setback.

-SECTION 9.5112 COMMERCIAL & INDUSTRIAL SETBACKS
+SECTION 9.512 COMMERCIAL & INDUSTRIAL SETBACKS